articleIcon-icon

 Income tax

-Wisconsin’s state income tax is progressive, with rates that vary based on income levels.
+Wisconsin’s state income tax is progressive, with rates that vary based on income levels, right from 3.54% to 7.65%.
 Employers must withhold both federal and state income taxes from employee wages, ensuring compliance with IRS and Wisconsin Department of Revenue guidelines.

 Overtime